Quixoty/quixoty-test4.github.io/_posts/2020-08-17-mixed native hedges (part 5).md

     <figcaption>NHBC Trees by Water Demand </figcaption>
 </figure>

-In regards to hedge survival it’s always good to check the local conditions to give the hedge the best chance of establishing.
+It’s always good to check the local site conditions to give the hedges the best chance of establishing.
 Refer to the [Soilscapes Soil Viewer][soilscapes-ref] for local soil conditions.
 This can be quite important when conditions aren’t optimal for typical hedge species – for example within areas prone to waterlogging, or very clayey soils.

 [soilscapes-ref]: http://www.landis.org.uk/soilscapes/